futin/tribal-wars-2-admin/README.md

 7. Copy/past the token from the step above into your .env under the name `TW_AUTH_TOKEN`
 8. You are all set!

 Now you should be able to run the server.
-Here you can find simple http requests that will let you know if your `TW configs` are set up correctly.

 ### MongoDB setup